This document will provides instructions for the GenoPred pipeline. It covers the following topics:

 The sumstats must contain either RSIDs or chromosome and basepair position information.
 The sumstats must also contain an effect size, either BETA, odds ratio, log(OR), or a signed Z-score.
 Either P-values or standard errors must also be present.
 It is also best if the following are present: sample size per variant, GWAS sample allele frequencies (for the effect allele), and imputation quality metrics.

-I would suggest checking the sumstat QC log files, to make to check the number of SNPs after QC is expected.
+I would suggest checking the sumstat QC log files, to check the number of SNPs after QC is expected.

 score_list